aaronlelevier/textress_project/docs/features.md

 Guest with unread messages show first

-** Check-in ** Message hook - for use with a "Welcom" message for example
+** Check-in ** Message hook - for use with a "Welcome" message for example